10 Common SEO Mistakes That Kill Your Rankings

 That INP metric replaced FID in March 2024.
 Google now cares about responsiveness throughout the entire visit, not just the first click.

-7. Creating Duplicate Content
+7. Creating duplicate content

 Common causes:

-- WWW and non-WWW versions of your site both accessible
+- WWW and non-WWW versions both accessible

 - HTTP and HTTPS versions both live